BerhardPaw/BeatBuddyBass/README.md

 This program generates midi files for the BeatBuddy pedal.

 The input files are standard midi files that are marked up in a sequencer.

-Currently this has only been testing on Cubase 8 midi files where each sections to be extracted are indicated with a named midi-marker and the next marker!
+Currently this has only been testing on Cubase 8 midi files where each sections to be extracted are indicated using a named start midi-marker and an end marker!

-Cubase saves these markers in a separate marker track called "Markers" and this program extracts these sections:
+Cubase saves these markers in a separate marker track called "Markers" and this program extracts parts of the midi file based on these markers:

-Sections are named according to the named marker and midi drums and bass notes are extracted until the next named or unnamed midi-marker
+* Sections are named according to the named marker and midi drums and bass notes are extracted until the next named or unnamed midi-marker

-The Drum tracks are extracted and notes are aligned with the BeatBuddy "Rock with Bass Drum Kit" drum map (see the configuration below)
+* The Drum tracks are extracted and notes are aligned with the BeatBuddy "Rock with Bass Drum Kit" drum map (see the configuration below)

-A Bass track with a name starting with "BASS" is also supported.
-The bass notes are transposed to fit the bass node samples in the "Rock with Bass Drum Kit" drum map
+* A Bass track with a name starting with "BASS" is also supported.
+The bass notes are transposed to fit the bass node samples in the "Rock with Bass Drum Kit" drumkit

-The timing is aligned within each of these new extracted midi files
+The timing is also aligned within each of these new extracted midi files.

 Sample files can be found in (see the configuration below):